 Her painting aesthetic is clean and direct, marked by sharp orthogonal lines and many bright colors.
 Basically, the main tools and content of Hasper’s work are color and light.
 Her language is the geometric figures, rhombuses, squares, circles, and lines in vibrant colors– mutant forms in constant movement.

 “You have a physical relationship to what you are doing.
-You are surrounded by the painting so you can experience the materiality of the work“
+The painting surrounds you so you can experience the materiality of the work.“

 About the use of color, she states: “Color is quite devalued.
 There is a feminine stereotype connected to the use of so much color, it is read in an associative chain as something minor, secondary.
 And I like to go on the side of the unvalued, to go along the side of the non-traveled.
 I like to take another route.”